What is "Business Case Risk?" Can You Eliminate Risk?

 Sections below further explain business case risk reduction, in the context of related terms and concepts including the following:

-- What is business case risk?
+- What is a "business case risk?"
 Can you eliminate risk?

 - How can business case risk be reduced, measured, and managed?